10 - 13 November 2025 - Hangzhou, China

 Jifeng He is an Academician of the Chinese Academy of Sciences.
 His research focuses on formal methods, concurrent programming theory, embedded system design, and the co-design of software and hardware.
 He has led major national projects, including serving as Chief Scientist for the National Basic Research Program on Trustworthy Software and the 973 Program on theories and practices for massive information coordination and survivability.
 His work has contributed significantly to real-time embedded systems, cyber-physical systems, and the Internet of Things.

-Title: XXXX
+Title: TBD

 Abstract: